 Ansible has a nice and easy way to share and use other people’s roles: Galaxy.

-You can download roles you want to use using a commandline tool that was installed earlier when you installed Ansible,
+You can download roles you want to use by using a command line tool that was installed earlier when you installed Ansible,

 First off, our roles need somewhere to live, so, let’s make a

 ~/ansible $ mkdir roles

 requirements.yml file that will describe to